AI Use Cases/Manufacturing

 Is our Customer Success data kept secure during this process?

 Yes.
-All connections to SAP S/4HANA, Oracle Manufacturing Cloud, and MES platforms use encrypted APIs with role-based access controls aligned to your existing ITAR and ISO 9001 audit requirements.
+All connections to SAP S/4HANA, Oracle Manufacturing Cloud, and MES platforms use encrypted APIs with role-based access controls, built so ITAR-controlled data stays inside your own environment or a dedicated private instance your compliance team controls.
 Compliance-sensitive tickets (EPA, RoHS, ITAR flags) are isolated from general routing logic and logged separately for audit trails.

 What is the timeframe to deploy AI support ticket routing?

-Typical deployment runs 10-14 weeks: Weeks 1-3 cover system discovery, API connectivity testing, and data mapping from your SAP, Oracle, or MES environment.
+Plan for a working system inside the first 100 days: Weeks 1-3 cover system discovery, API connectivity testing, and data mapping from your SAP, Oracle, or MES environment.
 Weeks 4-8 involve model training on your historical ticket data and production context, plus UAT with your shift supervisors and Customer Success team.
 Weeks 9-14 cover staged go-live, starting with non-critical tickets, then expanding to downtime and compliance routing.
-Most manufacturers see measurable SLA and MTTR improvements within 60 days of full production deployment.
+A rollout like this is scoped to show measurable SLA and MTTR improvements within 60 days of full production deployment.

 Related Frameworks & Solutions